jtrfs/mockup-to-article/README.md

 ***

-### My tweaks to the project:
+### :red_circle: My tweaks to the project:
-* I used not only HTML but also some internal CSS plus media query along with and jQuery.
-To see the effect you must resize the viewport.
+* I used not only HTML but also some internal CSS plus media query along with and jQuery. **To see the effect you must resize the viewport**.
+* I tried to follow the mockup precisely - its look/design.

 **some media query**
 ```